thodan/sixd_toolkit/doc/sixdb_challenge_2017.md

 ### Documentation

-Please provide a documentation of the evaluation in file eval_doc.txt with this
+You are required to provide a documentation of the evaluation in file eval_doc.txt with this format:
-format:

 ```
 SIXD challenge 2017 - documentation of evaluation